WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 ## Goals

-With the guidance of this guide, you should be able to earn enough gold to purchase the basics for your character, namely:
+By following this guide, your character should be able to earn enough gold to purchase the most important items and skill training, namely:

 * Adequate bags for storing needed gear and loot.
 * All riding skills, as they become available by level.

-Using the tips and techniques of this guide will not make you rich, but it should allow you to level your character with enough gold to pay for the things they need, when they need them.
+Using the tips and techniques of this guide will not make your character rich, but it should allow you to level your character with enough gold to pay for the things they need, when they need them.
 Your character will probably have enough gold left over for a few fun items here and there too.

-**My character is already level _X_, is it too late to start?** While you might not be able to reach all of the goals cited above, it's never too late to start earning gold.
+**My character is already level _X_, is it too late to start?** While you might not be able to reach all of the goals listed above, it's never too late to start earning gold.
 Start by making sure your [professions](#professions) are in order, then continue reading the other sections of this guide.
 {:.alert .alert-info}